very-cool-name/blog-from-scratch/part_i.md

 TypeAtIdx<Idx, Types..>::type* get_if();
 ```

-Is it plane?
-Is it bird?
-No, it's a variadic recursion.
+Is it a plane?
+Is it a bird?
+No, it's an unrolling of variadic recursion.

 ```cpp
 // For following definition